-Barry Diller Joseph Levin Glenn H. Schiffman Mark Stein Kendall Handler Personal use of IAC aircraft(a) \$398,005 \$355,063 401(k) plan match amounts by IAC \$ 10,000 \$ 10,000 \$10,000 \$10,000 \$10,000 Miscellaneous ^(b) \$ 40,179 \$448,184 \$365,063 \$10,000 \$10,000 \$10,000 would serve the interests of IAC.
+Barry Diller Joseph Levin Christopher Halpin Mark Stein Kendall Handler Personal use of IAC aircraft (a) \$435,898 \$467,703 401(k) plan matching amounts by IAC \$ 10,000 \$ 10,000 \$10,000 \$10,000 \$10,000 Miscellaneous (b) \$ 26,542 \$20,000 \$472,440 \$477,703 \$10,000 \$10,000 \$30,000

+(a) Pursuant to IAC's Airplane Travel Policy, Mr. Diller is required to travel by IAC aircraft (either IAC-owned or aircraft in which IAC has purchased a fractional interest) for both business and personal purposes and Mr. Levin is encouraged to use IAC aircraft (either IAC-owned or aircraft in which IAC has purchased a fractional interest) for business and personal purposes when doing so would serve the interests of IAC.
 See the discussion regarding airplane travel under the Other Compensation section of the Compensation Discussion and Analysis.
 Amounts in the table above for each NEO reflect incremental cost to IAC for personal use of IAC aircraft.
 We calculate the incremental cost to IAC for personal use based on the average variable operating costs to IAC.
 In the case of IAC-owned aircraft, variable operating costs include fuel, certain maintenance costs, navigation fees, on-board catering, landing fees, crew travel expenses and other miscellaneous variable costs.
 The total annual variable costs are divided by the annual number of miles the IACowned aircraft flew to derive an average variable cost per mile.
 This average variable cost per mile is then multiplied by the miles flown for personal use.
 Incremental costs do not include fixed costs that do not change based on usage, such as pilot salaries, the purchase costs of IAC-owned aircraft, insurance, scheduled maintenance and non-trip related hangar expenses.
 In the case of aircraft in which IAC has purchased a fractional interest, variable costs are calculated by multiplying the hours flown for personal use by the hourly flight and fuel charges, plus airport arrival and/or departure fees (if applicable), and do not include monthly management fees for such aircraft.
 In the event a NEO has family members or other guests accompany him on a business or personal trip, such travel (while it does not result in any incremental cost to IAC) results in the imputation of taxable income to the relevant NEO, the amount of which is calculated in accordance with applicable Internal Revenue Service rules.